mnylc/mnylc.github.io/_posts/jobs/2017-04-10-ASSISTANT-PROFESSOR-COORDINATOR-OF-INSTRUCTIONAL-SERVICES-ADELPHI-UNIVERSITY.markdown

 layout: post
 title:  "Assistant Professor (Coordinator of Instructional Services) - Adelphi University"
 date:   2017-04-10
 excerpt: "Reporting to the Dean of University Libraries, the Coordinator of Instructional Services leads the Adelphi Libraries’ Instruction Program and promotes the advancement and integration of information literacy across the curriculum.
-The successful candidate will work closely with librarians, teaching faculty, and campus partners to provide students with opportunities to attain information literacy skills necessary for academic success and life-long learning."
+The successful candidate will work closely with librarians, teaching faculty, and campus partners to provide students with opportunities to attain..."
 tag: job
 ---